Archives

 Visit our Self-Paced, Online Continuing Education Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.

-Facilitating Enactments
+Facilitating Change Enactments

 This is a Beginning Level course.
 The target audience is all behavioral health professionals working with children and adolescents.